Wizcorp/phonegap-facebook-plugin/README.md

 #### Example Apps

 `platforms/android` and `platforms/ios` contain example projects and all the native code for the plugin for both Android and iOS platforms.
 They also include versions of the Android and iOS Facebook SDKs.
 These are used during automatic installation.

-#### Adobe PhoneGap Build

-If using this plugin on Adobe PhoneGap Build you can ignore the instructions below and go straight to the PhoneGap Build documentation available [here] (https://build.phonegap.com/plugins/257).

 ## API